 Getting started in woodworking can seem like a daunting task.
 From specialty woodworking tools to identifying and understanding the different types of wood, there is so much to know that even the old-timers are still developing their craft.
 But learning and experimenting are what woodworking is all about.
-Get started on the right foot with some essential basics about safety, tools, and lumber as well as traditional layout and measuring techniques.
+Get started on the right foot with some essential basics about safety, tools, and lumber as well as the traditional layout and measuring techniques.

 01 of 08